Byggtjeneste/integration-events/internal/subscription_events.md

 # Subscription events

 The events related to subscriptions will be sent from Byggtjeneste's Subscription System to an Azure Service Bus queue for consumption by internal subscribers.
+A subscription will always relate to a Participant and not directly to the Company.

 ## Properties